ahmed-barakat333/LRI_MM_Pain/README.md

  - Treg: Data and code used to analyse regulatory T cells data
  - WBM: Data and code used to analyse whole bone marrow data

- > Please note that due to size and other constrains, the raw data files (.CEL files and raw count matricies) could not be uploaded.
+ > Please note that due to size and other constrains, the raw data files (.CEL files and raw count matrices) could not be uploaded.
  > A link for downloading the raw data files has been provided.
 This link is provided inside a "data_link.txt" file located inside the folder of each dataset.

 12- **Transcriptomics_Analysis_Sensory_Neuron**: Data and code used to analyse senosry neuron transcriptomic datasets.
 This folder is orgnaized into the following subfolders: